Texas flooding 911 calls from hard-hit Kerr County released: 'Distressing' - The Pulse of NH

 Texas flooding 911 calls from hard-hit Kerr County released: ‘Distressing’

-(KERRVILLE, Texas) — Hundreds of 911 calls during the July 4 Texas flood that devastated the Hill Country have been released from hard-hit Kerr County.
+(NEW YORK) -- Hundreds of 911 calls during the July 4 Texas flood that devastated the Hill Country have been released from hard-hit Kerr County

 The Kerrville Police Department released the calls late Thursday following Freedom of Information Act requests from eight media outlets.